-All public cord blood banks require that every mother undergoes medical eligibility screening and all cord blood is tested for infectious diseases and contamination.
+For peace of mind, all public banks require every mother to undergo medical eligibility screening, and all cord blood is tested for infectious diseases and contamination.

 6. Not all donations to public cord blood banks are stored.

-Only 25-50% of donations to public cord blood banks end up being stored.4 Typically, public cord blood banks only store donations that meet the size threshold for transplant use.
-That means most public cord blood banks will only keep cord blood collections that are at least 3 ounces.2
+Typically, public banks only store donations that meet the size threshold for transplant use.
+Therefore, only 25-50% of donations to public banks are stored.4 That means most cord blood banks only keep cord blood collections that are at least 3 ounces.2

 7. Some public cord blood banks allow you to mail in your cord blood.